johnbillion/user-switching/readme.txt

 Yes.

-= Does this plugin work as a mu-plugin in WordPress MU? =
+= Does this plugin work as a mu-plugin? =

 Yes, except you'll need to install the 'user-switching.php' file into the root of your mu-plugins directory, not in the 'user-switching' subdirectory.
-This is a limitation of WordPress MU, not this plugin.
+This is a restriction of WordPress, not this plugin.

 == Screenshots ==